-31 Rail Industry Safety and Standards Board (RISSB), 2021, Safety Critical Communications Code of Practice.
+&lt;sup>31 Rail Industry Safety and Standards Board (RISSB), 2021, Safety Critical Communications Code of Practice.

-32 Olusanya, B. O., K. J. Neumann, and J. E. Saunders, 2014, The Global Burden of Disabling Hearing Impairment: A Call to Action, Bulletin of the World Health Organization, vol. 92, no. 5, pp. 367-373, doi:10.2471/BLT.13.128728.
+&lt;sup>32 Olusanya, B. O., K. J. Neumann, and J. E. Saunders, 2014, The Global Burden of Disabling Hearing Impairment: A Call to Action, Bulletin of the World Health Organization, vol. 92, no. 5, pp. 367-373, doi:10.2471/BLT.13.128728.

 takes into consideration the working environment.
 The definition of what comprises a noisy working environment is based on the nature of the work rather than the degree of noise per se.
-According to Safe Work Australia, ideally, workplace noise levels should be lower than 50dB A if the work involves high concentration or significant amounts of conversation, and lower than 70dB, if the work is routine, fast-paced and demands attentiveness, and the ability to verbally communicate with others.
+According to Safe Work Australia, ideally prkplace noise levels should be lower than 50dB A if the work involves high concentration or initial initial involves high concentration or initial work is routine, fast-paced and demands attentiveness, and the ability to verbally communicate with others.
 For the purposes of this Standard, a 'noisy' environment is considered one in which the noise level is greater than 60dB, based on expert advice.